Crohn’s Anal Fistula Quality of Life Scale (CAF-QoL)

 - Phase 1 (complete) - We have interviewed patients to explore the experience of living with Crohn’s anal fistula.
 We analysed transcripts of these interviews to develop a ‘long list’ of issues of importance / concern to patients.

 - Phase 2 (completed) - we have completed three rounds of interviews with patients to inform us about how appropriate the language, layout or content are.

-Phase 3 - we intend to ask about 300 patients or more to complete the CAF-QoL on two separate occasions; to determine whether the CAF-QoL is stable over time (reliable).
+In this phase, phase 3 - we asked patients to complete the CAF-QoL on two separate occasions; to determine whether the CAF-QoL is stable over time (reliable).